-The Authority does not approve the work, but rather it will review your notification and acknowledge it.
+Arbejdstilsynet does not have to approve the work, but will rather be reviewing your notification and acknowledge it.

 Report work with hazardous microorganisms – form